bob-g4bby/Bob-Edwards--Forth-Stuff/Nascom/README.md

  The following programs are for Nasforth:-

+  auto-loading a disk file.fth - if a word is entered on the user terminal the system does not recognise, then a search is made on disk for a file of the same name.
+If found, this file will be loaded as source code

   case.fth - a simple case statement to handle sequential integers 0 - n

   clock.fth - [using this circuit](https://github.com/bob-g4bby/Bob-Edwards--Nascom--Stuff/blob/main/Circuits/nascom%20clock%20circuit.pdf), adds a clock to the Nascom, driven by the PIO